 Red velvet is a rich and sweet, with a mild chocolate flavor and a little kick of vanilla.
 Red velvet is classically paired with cream cheese frosting to balance out the sweetness.

 I’m going to get real with you, I have a serious love affair with anything red velvet!
 I am slightly obsessed with turning all things into red velvet recipes!
 My Red Velvet Sugar Cookies and Red Velvet Cookies with Cream Cheese Frosting are both PERFECTION!
-And I am currently in the process of perfecting a Red Velvet Cheesecake that is going to be to die for!
+And don’t forget Red Velvet Brownies, because YUM.

 If you like red velvet the way I do, you are going to LOVE these cookies!